The Red Moon Herbs family has grown by leaps and bounds over the last few years. Get to know our current staff members below.

 Heather Wood Buzzard (Design/Research/Wildcrafting)

-Heather Wood Buzzard works to craft the wild, with words and photographs, into a way of being wild in a world in need of exactly that.
+Heather Wood Buzzard, MA, works to craft the wild, with words and photographs, into a way of being wild in a world in need of exactly that.
 She apprenticed at Herb Pharm, the largest producer of medicinal tinctures in the US, where she completed a season engaged in deeply learning and integrating a range of herbal knowledge from the production, processing and medicine making side to the areas of anatomy and physiology, botany and plant spirit medicine.
-Heather is completing her clinical herbalist training at the Appalachian Center of Natural Health with a fourth generation herbalist while she simultaneously pursues her MA in writing with a Certificate in Narrative Medicine.
-Heather, with her husband and son and their rotating ark of animals, dwells in the botanical abundance of Sandy Mush.
+Heather completed her clinical herbalist training at the Appalachian Center of Natural Health with fourth generation herbalist Phyllis Light while also receiving her MA in writing with a Certificate in Narrative Medicine.
+Heather, with her husband and son and their rotating ark of animals, dwells in the botanical abundance of Madison County.

 Sam and Sofia (Support Staff/Junior Wildcrafters)